hearbenchmark/hearbenchmark.com/docs/hear2021-holistic-evaluation-of-audio-representations.md

 <p></p>
 ## Submissions
-Submissions are now open!
-Submit your entry prior to July 15th 21' AoE to be included in the first leaderboard update.
+**Submissions are now open!** Submit your entry prior to July 15th 21' AoE to be included in the first leaderboard update.
+We will be holding monthly leaderboard updates up until the final submission deadline of October 15th 21'.

 Code must hosted in a publicly facing GitHub repository.
 We will clone your repository and install it using `pip3 install .`.
 Your package does not need to be uploaded to